 Care must be taken when buying a puppy.
 Look for a reputable breeder with the welfare of the dogs their primary concern, and avoid backyard breeders and puppy farms which are driven only by profit.
-These puppy farms will be selling through online listings, local newspapers and adverts in shop windows.
+These puppy farms will often be selling through online listings, local newspapers and adverts in shop windows.

 Why avoid puppy farms?

 Dogs from puppy farms are bred in horrific conditions, often just dark, dirty sheds or caravans.
 They are not treated like a member of the family and there is no interest in breeding for their health, meaning dogs can often end up with a lot of unforseen health conditions.
 They are often taken from their mothers much too early which can cause developmental and social problems later in life.
 The bitches used don't have any love or affection and spend most of their life being forced to give birth to litter after litter, to the detriment of her own health.
 The lucky breeding bitches will get dumped once they are no longer of use, the unlucky will have their lives cut short.
-Find out how one such breeding bitch named Lucy has gone on to change the law on buying and selling puppies and kittens with the introduction of Lucy's Law.

 Puppy farm warning signs